How to Win the Lottery Without Losing Your Shirt

 8. Finally: Don't Let the Lottery Curse Scare You Off!

-The financial experts I spoke with agreed that the lottery curse isn't a curse at all.
+Financial experts agree that the lottery curse isn't a curse at all.
 Instead, people cause their own problems by not knowing how to manage the sudden windfall caused by a lottery win.
 By following these tips, your lottery dream-come-true won't turn into a nightmare.